aaron-schroeder/pandas-x/docs/source/whatsnew/index.rst

 Release notes
 *************

-This is the list of changes to pandas-x between each release.
-For full details, see the `commit logs <https://github.com/aaron-schroeder/pandas-x/commits/>`_.
+This is the list of changes to pandas-xyz between each release.
+For full details, see the `commit logs <https://github.com/aaron-schroeder/pandas-xyz/commits/>`_.

 Version 0.0
 -----------